voueil/voueil/README.md

 i am a Computer Science student with a knack for solving problems… and occasionally creating new ones (whoops!).

-Code is my superpower – but unfortunately, I still can’t get my coffee machine to run on Python, That said, I’m all about creating smarter solutions, exploring AI, and building stuff that actually works.
+Code is my superpower – but unfortunately, i still can’t get my coffee machine to run on Python, That said, i’m all about creating smarter solutions, exploring AI, and building stuff that actually works.
  ![snake gif](https://github.com/voueil/voueil/blob/output/github-contribution-grid-snake.gif)

 ### Skills